 |Eastern State Penitentiary, Philadelphia, was the model for more than

 300 prisons worldwide.
 It closed in 1971, after 142 years of consecutive use.

 It opened as an historic site in 1995.
 Photo: Darryl Moran

 Our visitors—about 220,000 last year—aren’t expecting this programming when they arrive.
 Most want to see Al Capone’s cell or the site of the doomed 1945 “Willie Sutton” escape tunnel.
 I’ve grown to think that makes them the perfect audience to engage.
-Exit surveys conducted after The Big Graph’s completion reflect only 4% saying that the inclusion of contemporary content detracted from their visit.
-A full 91% of visitors reported learning something thought-provoking about today’s criminal justice system.
+Exit surveys conducted after The Big Graph’s completion reflect only 4 percent saying that the inclusion of contemporary content detracted from their visit.
+A full 91 percent of visitors reported learning something thought-provoking about today’s criminal justice system.
 The Prisons Today exhibit has only been open a few months, and summative evaluation isn’t yet complete.
 Press coverage and social media comments are encouraging.